ironbar/arc25/docs/05_Solution_Summary.md

 ![distribution evolution](modeling/res/2025-05-07-15-01-52.png)

-The initial algorithm used was very simple:
+The initial algorithm was very simple:

 1. Given the inputs and outputs, the model generates n predictions (for example, n=256).
 2. The predictions are run to generate output images.